 We keep a variety of bloodlines in both breeds, which ensures we are conserving the lines as well as having a diverse base of stock for other breeders to choose from.

 All of our pigs are born and raised 100% outdoors in paddocks, in which we provide them with moveable shelters for them to use as they wish.
 Our paddocks are rotated and cropped, allowing them to recover prior to re-stocking.
 All our pigs are fully vaccinated and wormed to ensure they are in the best possible health.

-As it is our focus to produce high quality pork we feel that our practices must directly reflect our philosophy and be implemented in a way that is both environmentally sustainable and ensures that every single pig on our farm, no matter how long or short their stay, has the absolute best quality of life that we can provide for them, as nature intended.
+As our focus is to produce the highest quality pork and breeding stock, we feel that our practices must directly reflect our philosophy and be implemented in a way that is both environmentally sustainable and ensures that every single pig on our farm, no matter how long or short their stay, has the absolute best quality of life that we can provide for them, as nature intended.

 This means that at all times our pigs are free to roam and always have access to wallows and clean fresh water, as well as shelters and plenty of shade should they wish to use them.
 We do not have any paddocks that are open and exposed, every single paddock has plenty of trees.